demostf/api/README.md

 ## Database

-The api requires a PostgreSQL database to function, the database schema required can be found in `demos_schema.sql`.
+The api requires a PostgreSQL database to function, the database schema required can be found in [demostf/db](https://github.com/demostf/api)/`demos_schema.sql`.

 Note that the `pg_trgrm` extension in required.